 However, we’ve seen a pattern emerging from these failed initiatives – a lack of vision and short- and long-term strategy.

-The last myth is the one we most emphatically argue against.
-Digital transformation is an imperative for industrial companies, if they want to be in business in a decade.
+Truth: Digital transformation is an imperative for industrial companies, if they want to be in business in a decade.

 Harnessing the power of technology to advance processes, improve products, and empower the workforce is what digital transformation is all about.
 With a clear vision and strategy, it opens up opportunities to create new business models and streamlines operations.